 contact ART HAPPENS

-Direction, Choreography, Costume Design & Sound Design: Trajal Harrell
+Direction, Choreography, Costume Design, Co-Set Design and Sound Design: Trajal Harrell

 Lighting Design: Stéfane Perraud